With permission, Mr Deputy Speaker, I would like to make a statement on our action against coronavirus.

 Today’s vaccine news is encouraging, but we still have a long way to go.
 We need mass testing and we welcome the Health Secretary’s commitments on that front, but will he also undertake to expand the rapid testing consortium, so that more British suppliers can be involved?
 Many complain about test kits and say the regulator takes ages when they give their test kits to be signed off and that emails go unanswered.
 We need an effective tracing regime.
 Rather than the ad hoc system we have at the moment, with all that money going to privatised firms, why does he not put local directors of public health in charge, backed up with primary care?
 We need to be preparing now for the second wave.
 We already have one of the highest excess death rates in the world.
 Lessons need to be learned.
 I hope the Secretary of State is learning them.

 The hon.
-Gentleman was doing so well when he was supporting what we were saying.
+Gentleman was doing so well when he was supporting what we are saying.
 I am grateful to him for support on what we are doing on vaccines.
 I am also grateful to him for his offer to stand shoulder to shoulder against the anti-vaccination movement.
 Those who promulgate lies about dangers of vaccines that are safe and have been approved are threatening lives.
 We should all in this House stand shoulder to shoulder against the anti-vax movement.

 The hon.
 Gentleman asks what happens if there is no vaccine.
 If there is no vaccine—no vaccine can be guaranteed—then the next best thing is good treatment.
 We have the first treatment here in the UK, dexamethasone, and we have promising news of another today.
 We put all the support we can behind finding treatments.
 In fact, the UK recovery trial is the biggest—I would argue, the most effective—treatment clinical trial for covid-19 in the world.
 From the start, we backed our science.
 We supported our science, and with the help of the NHS we are able to do scientific research here with great rigour.